King's Cross Central: Post 1945: Decline

+Regeneration

 In 1989, the London Regeneration Consortium (LRC) submitted proposals to develop the railway lands.
+In the 1990s the government established the King's Cross Partnership to fund regeneration projects.
 The London Borough of Camden was "minded to grant" planning proposals for these proposals in 1994.
 The proposals were subsequently withdrawn.

+The former Midland Railway goods depot to the west of St Pancras was sold to the British Library.
+Since 1997 the main collection has been housed in this single building, designed specially for the purpose by the architect Colin St John Wilson.
+It was the largest public building constructed in the United Kingdom in the 20th century.

-A small section of the project, known as the "Triangle Site", falls within the boundaries of Islington.
+A small area of the project, known as the "Triangle Site", fell within the boundaries of Islington.
 Camden Council granted outline planning permission for the main part of the site in early 2006.
-This has now been approved by the national government and the Mayor of London, although separate planning permission for the Triangle Site is still required from Islington Council.
+This was approved by the government and the Mayor of London, although separate planning permission for the Triangle Site was required from Islington Council.
 Islington Council initially refused planning permission.
-There was a public Inquiry in April 2008, where local residents from the King's Cross Railway Lands Group the Cally Rail group gave evidence against the proposed development.
-In July, the inquiry, the found in favour of the development.
+There was a public Inquiry in April 2008, and local residents from the King's Cross Railway Lands Group and the Cally Rail Group gave evidence objecting to the proposed development.
+In July, the inquiry concluded it was in favour of the development.

 The commencement of work on High Speed 1 in 2000 provided a major impetus for wider redevelopment.
 The London terminus of the Eurostar international rail service moved to St Pancras station in November 2007 with the station's redevelopment leading to the demolition of several buildings, including the Gasworks.
-Following the reopening of the station, redevelopment of the land between the two major stations and the old Kings Cross railway lands to the rear commenced, focussing on a major renovation and extension of Kings Cross station itself to bring it up to the same standard as newly restored St Pancras.
-Meanwhile, outline planning permission was granted for the whole site which will see new housing and office developments, as well as an amphitheatre made from one of the old gasometers.
+Following the reopening of the station, redevelopment of the land between the two major stations and the old Kings Cross railway lands to the rear commenced, which included a major renovation and extension of Kings Cross Station itself to bring it up to the same standard as newly restored St Pancras.
+Meanwhile, outline planning permission was granted for the whole site which included new housing and office developments, as well as a planned amphitheatre made from one of the old gasometers.

 The majority of the land at King's Cross Central was used for HS1 construction purposes from July 2001 until autumn 2007.
-Following the opening of HS1 on 14 November 2007, and with outline planning permission, GLA (Greater London Authority) and GOL approval, the developer Argent Group PLC is now at work.
-Several buildings are under construction, and Central Saint Martins of the University of the Arts London has become the first occupant of new premises and one of the listed buildings.
+Following the opening of HS1 on 14 November 2007, and with outline planning permission, GLA (Greater London Authority) and GOL approval, the developer Argent Group PLC started the development.
+Many buildings have been completed and Central Saint Martins of the University of the Arts London was the first occupant of a redeveloped listed buildings.

-Detailed planning applications for each part of the site are being made on a rolling programme basis.
-Following completion of the London 2012 Summer Olympics site, King's Cross Central is one of the largest construction projects in Greater London in the first quarter of the 21st century.
+Detailed planning applications for each part of the site were made on a rolling programme basis.
+Following completion of the London 2012 Summer Olympics site, King's Cross Central was one of the largest construction projects in Greater London in the first quarter of the 21st century.

-Conservation area

 The majority of the site falls within two conservation areas.
-There are several buildings and structures of heritage value, some of which are "listed".
+There are several buildings and structures of heritage value, some of which are listed.